 2.4.1 Impacts

-For this project, the major impact will be improving severe convective weather location and intensity forecasts by assimilating all-sky ‘PHSnMWnABI’ temperature and water vapor retrievals using the GSI, enhanced by using the variational quality control (VarQC) method.
-A physical scheme combination will be employed in a manner to optimize the assimilation of geostationary IR sounding observations into the UFS.
+For this project, the major impact will be improving severe convective weather location and intensity prediction by assimilating all-sky ‘PHSnMWnABI’ temperature and water vapor retrievals using GSI, enhanced by the variational quality control (VarQC) method.
+A physical scheme combination will be employed in a manner to optimize the assimilation of geostationary IR sounding observations into the current and next generation numerical weather prediction system.

 2.4.2 Outcomes

-Based on the development described above, operational numerical forecast centers will be encouraged to assimilate high-resolution satellite temperature and water vapor profile retrievals within the UFS.
+Based on the development described above, operational numerical forecast centers will be encouraged to assimilate high-resolution satellite temperature and water vapor profile retrievals within the current and next generation numerical weather prediction system.

 2.4.3 Broader Benefits

-The positive impact of PHSnABI data on GSI-UFS based hurricane forecast system will demonstrate the potential impact of forthcoming geostationary hyperspectral IR sounder observation on hurricane intensity and track forecasts.
+The positive impact of PHSnABI data on data assimilation and numerical weather prediction will demonstrate the potential impact of forthcoming geostationary hyperspectral IR sounder observation on hurricane intensity and track forecasts.
 This project will accelerate the development and the capability to use next generation geostationary hyperspectral IR Sounder observations to improve hurricane track and intensity forecasts, as well as the forecasts of other high impact weather events (e.g. tornadoes).

 2.5 Key Method and Activities Description